ChrBarth/templates/README.md

 # templates

-templates for lilypond and other things
+_Templates for lilypond and other things_